-Third, to prevent aliasing of the input signal, the bandwidth of the analog-input signal must be band-limited; the bandwidth is a function of the system clock frequency.
-With a system clock frequency of 8MHz, the data-output rate is 20.8kHz with a -3dB frequency of 4.24kHz.
-The -3dB frequency scales with the system clock frequency.
+Third, to prevent aliasing of the input signal, the bandwidth of the analog input signal must be band limited; the bandwidth is a function of the system clock frequency.
+With a system clock frequency of 16MHz, the data-output rate is 41.667kHz with a -3dB frequency of 9kHz, where the -3dB frequency scales with the system clock frequency.

-To ensure the best linearity of the ADS1251, and to maximize the elimination of even-harmonic noise errors, a fully differential signal is recommended.
+To ensure the best linearity of the ADS1252, a fully differential signal is recommended.